12.3 – Fixed effects, random effects, and agreement

 with the ICC reported first, 0.9999396, followed by the lower limit (0.9999350) and the upper limit (0.9999442) of the 95% confidence interval.

-In lieu of your own function, at several packages available for R will calculate the intraclass correlation coefficient and its variants.
-These packages are: irrpsy, psych, and rptR.
+Instead of writing your own function, several R packages can calculate the intraclass correlation coefficient (ICC) and its variants.
+These packages include: irrpsy, psych, and rptR.
 For complex experiments involving multiple predictor variables, these packages are helpful for obtaining the correct ICC calculation (cf Shrout and Fleiss 1979; McGraw and Wong 1996).
 For the one-way ANOVA it is easier to just extract the information you need from the ANOVA table and run the calculation directly.
 We do so for a couple of examples.

 Example: Are marathon runners consistent more consistent than my commute times?

-A marathon is 26 miles, 385 yards long (42.195 kilometers).
+A marathon is 26 miles, 385 yards (42.195 kilometers) long (World Athletics.org).
 And yet, tens of thousands of people choose to run in these events.
 For many, running a marathon is a one-off, the culmination of a personal fitness goal.
-For others, its a passion and a few are simply extraordinary, elite runners who can complete the courses in 2 to 3 hours (Table 3).
+For others, it’s a passion and a few are simply extraordinary, elite runners who can complete the courses in 2 to 3 hours (Table 3).
 That’s about 12.5 miles per hour.
 For comparison, my 20 mile commute on the H1 freeway on Oahu typically takes about 40 minutes to complete, or 27 miles per hour (Table 2, yes, I keep track of my commute times, per Galton’s famous maxim: “Whenever you can, count”).

 Table 2.
-A sampling of commute speeds, miles per hour (mph), on the H1 freeway during DrD’s morning commute
+A sampling of average commute speeds, miles per hour (mph), on the H1 freeway during DrD’s morning commute (distance about 19.3 miles).

 Calculate the ICC for my commute speeds.